eclipse-oniro-mirrors/applications_app_samples/code/SuperFeature/Widget/FormExtAbility/README.md

 1. This sample can only be run on standard-system devices.
 2. This sample is based on the stage model, which is supported from API version 9.
-3. This sample requires DevEco Studio 3.0 Beta4 (Build Version: 3.0.0.992, built on July 14, 2022) to compile and run.
+3. This sample requires DevEco Studio 3.1 Beta2 (Build Version: 3.1.0.400, built on April 7, 2023) to compile and run.